pramodkonnur12345/git/README.md

 git rebase brabch1 #merge branch1 commit to the current branch, moves the current branch and replays them on top of current branch(Def only, working same but pathline changes, it mantians linear)

-git fetch #fetch the branch from remote to local, but not automatically can use then and can only be view purpose, then you must use merge for working git push # for pushing from one repo to another
+git fetch #fetch the branch from remote to local, but not automatically can use then and can only be view purpose, then you must use merge for working git push # for pushing from one repo to remote repo